iotshaman/shaman-website-compiler/README.md

 	noHtmlSuffix: true,
 	autoWatch: !process.env.PROD_FLAG
 });

+var express = require('express');
+var app = express();
 compiler.compile(app).then(function() {
 	// ...
 });
 ```

-#### Template Engine
+### Template Engine

 Shaman Website Compiler has Handlebars templating built-in.
-Handlebars is a well-supported, time-tested templating engine based built for Javascript; it is very easy to learn and developers can jump right in and learn as they go.
+Handlebars is a well-supported, time-tested templating engine designed specifically for Javascript; it is very easy to learn and developers can jump right in and learn as they go.
 Please refer to their [homepage](https://handlebarsjs.com/) to learn more about how it works under the hood.

 the compiler adds more tooling on top of the default Handlebars capabilities, making it even faster to get your new content developed.
 Below is a (working) list of the additional template features that are available:

-##### Data-injection
+#### Data-injection

 When the compiler has located all HTML files matching the pattern in the config variable "pages", it will look for files with the EXACT same paths that have the extension '.json' instead of '.html'.
 The compiler will then use the data in each of these files to inject into the corresponding '.html' template file.
-This allows users to definte templates that compile differently based on variables defined in JSON files.
+This allows users to define templates that compile differently based on variables defined in JSON files.

-##### Custom, auto-generated partials
+#### Custom, auto-generated partials

 In the starter kit mentioned in the above section 'Setting up your Workspace", the file 'views/index.html' has the following header element: